-If using salmon, it will cook much faster than the carrots.
-Depending on how thick, it may only need 10-15 in the oven, so either take it out early, or put it in later.
-Chicken breast ( boneless) will cook relatively the same amount of time as carrots ( give or take) but always check as thicker or larger breasts will obviously take longer, and smaller may take less time.
+If using salmon, depending on how thick, it may only need 10-15 in the oven, so either take it out early, or put it in later.
+Chicken breast ( boneless) will cook relatively the same amount of time as carrots and tofu ( give or take) but always check as thicker or larger breasts will obviously take longer, and smaller may take less time.

-Keywords: miso tofu, baked tofu, miso tofu bowl, tofu buddha bowl, roasted carrots, miso carrots, sheet pan dinner tofu
+Keywords: miso tofu, tofu rice bowl, baked tofu rice bowl, miso tofu bowl, tofu buddha bowl, sheet pan dinner tofu